Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 - Time zone difference to Greenwich Mean Time (GMT)

-- amount of data transferred in each case,
+- Amount of data transmitted in each case,

 The log file data that we do not assign to a specific person is stored separately from all personal data you provide.
 We evaluate this anonymously collected data and information statistically and with the aim of increasing data protection and data security in order to ultimately ensure an optimal level of protection for the personal data we process.

-(b) Use of technical cookies that support the function of the website
+(b) Use of technical cookies that support the functioning of the website

 In addition to the aforementioned data, so-called cookies are stored on your computer when you use our website.
 Cookies are small text files that are stored on your hard drive and assigned to the browser you are using, and through which certain information flows to the entity that sets the cookie (in this case, us).
 Cookies cannot execute programmes or transfer viruses to your computer.
 They serve to make the Internet offering more user-friendly and effective overall.